storacha/piri/docs/guides/ucan-server.md

-# Piri UCAN Server Setup Guide
+# Setup Piri UCAN Server

-This guide walks you through setting up a Piri UCAN (User Controlled Authorization Network) server.
+This section walks you through setting up a Piri UCAN (User Controlled Authorization Network) server.
 The UCAN server accepts data uploads from Storacha network clients and routes them to a PDP backend.

 ## Overview